 While AirPods make the most common use case, ToothFairy works with any Bluetooth accessory.
 You can add devices in the app menu — for each of them, ToothFairy will show a toggle in the menu bar.
 Click on it whenever you want to connect/disconnect and you’re all set.
 So in fact, the app eliminates the need for going through Bluetooth Settings.

 ToothFairy is compatible with every model of Apple AirPods, including AirPods Pro.
-On the App Store, it will cost you $4.99, or you can use it with your Setapp subscription — a 160+ Mac apps suite — for $9.99 per month.
+On the App Store, it will cost you $4.99, or you can use it with your Setapp subscription for free.

 Apple AirPods Pro add some top-notch bells and whistles to your talking and listening experience.
 So if you’re ready to pay a bit more, we totally recommend upgrading.
 Both macOS and ToothFairy work perfectly well with the Pro model, so you have no reason to hold off upgrading.